Abkhazia–South Ossetia relations

 Abkhazia and South Ossetia recognized each other's independence by signing of treaty of friendship and cooperation or before.

 On 19 September 2005, a day before the 15th anniversary of South Ossetia's independence, President Sergei Bagapsh of Abkhazia and President Eduard Kokoity of South Ossetia signed a treaty of friendship and cooperation in Tskhinvali.
 The treaty was ratified by South Ossetia's Parliament on 27 December and by Abkhazia's Parliament on 15 February 2006.
 On 20 September, Kokoity awarded Bagapsh with the Medal of Honour.

 Diplomatic relations between both countries were established on 26 September 2007.

 In recent years, the governments of Abkhazia and South Ossetia have been working closely together in search of more international recognition.
 The leaders of Abkhazia and South Ossetia have also signed a mutual defense pact, stating that in case either country is attacked, the other must become involved in the other's defense.
-During the 2008 South Ossetia war, Abkhazian soldiers and volunteers backed by Russian paratroopers drove Georgian troops from their last stronghold in Abkhazia's Kodori Valley while Russian and South Ossetian forces were engaged in heavy combat with Georgian forces.
+During the 2008 Russo-Georgian war, Abkhazian soldiers and volunteers backed by Russian paratroopers drove Georgian troops from their last stronghold in Abkhazia's Kodori Valley while Russian and South Ossetian forces were engaged in heavy combat with Georgian forces.

 On 18 August 2015, Abkhazia and South Ossetia signed an agreement on visa-free travel during a visit by Abkhazia's Foreign Minister Viacheslav Chirikba to Tskhinvali.
 Both states are members of the Community for Democracy and Rights of Nations.